 Celebrating size: Olivier Grossetête

-It’s not getting any larger than the cardboard architecture by Olivier Grossetête!
-There’s so much to say about this monumental-community-performance-architecture… It’s very wonderful to see the how people lift the structures layer by layer!
+We love the work by Olivier Grossetête.
+It’s not getting any larger than his cardboard architecture!
+It’s monumental-community-performance-architecture… Very wonderful to see how people lift the structures layer by layer!
 And then there’s the choreography’s.
 Check this video at 2:17…

 Comments